AndriiLebid/AndriiLebid/README.md

 ### Glad to see you here!
-I’m learning Web and Mobile Application Development at New Brunswick Community College, Moncton.
-I will graduate soon, and now that my studies are over, I am looking for a four-week work-integrated internship.
+I graduated in Web and Mobile Application Development at New Brunswick Community College, Moncton.
+Now that my studies are over, I am looking for a job and creating small projects for my portfolio.

 <br/>